 Plan 2 to 6 months to prepare required documents.
 International students may need longer.

-Your online application is due December 1, and all application components must be received by Dec.
-15 to be considered for funding for September admission.
+Your online application is due December 1 and all application components must be received by December 15 to be considered for September admission.

 Master of Arts (MA)

 The Department of Communication, Media and Film offers potential graduate students a thesis-based Masters program.